 Please see Mandatory Criteria Matrix for details regarding the points associated with drug/alcohol related driving prohibitions and/or convictions, and the point ranges associated with mandatory referrals to remedial programs.
 Also see, Motor Vehicle Act (MVA) Regulations.

 Mandatory referrals to the remedial programs are not eligible for reconsideration.

-- Making a Request for an Extension to the Remedial Program Completion Deadline (PDF)
+- Making a Request for an Extension to the Remedial Program Completion Deadline

-- Application for Extension to the Remedial Program Completion Deadline [Form MV0720] (PDF)
+- Application for Extension to the Remedial Program Completion Deadline [Form MV0720]

 Drivers whose remedial program points totals do not meet the criteria outlined above may be referred to remedial programs based on the discretion of the Superintendent.
 Discretionary referrals to remedial programs are eligible for reconsideration.
 If you wish to seek a reconsideration of a discretionary referral to remedial programs, see Reconsideration of a Referral to Remedial Programs.
 The Superintendent's adjudicators will review the referral and any information submitted by you along with the Application for Reconsideration.
 When considering decisions, the adjudicators refer to Remedial and Ignition Interlock Programs Policies and Guidelines.

 Prior to February 3, 2016

 Referrals to the RDP or the IIP where the most recent prohibition or conviction occurred prior to February 3, 2016, are based on the discretion of the Superintendent.
 A driver may be referred to remedial programs if the Superintendent determines that a person’s driving record is unsatisfactory, and/or with respect to the person’s driving skills, fitness or ability to drive and operate a motor vehicle, it is in the public interest to make a referral.